Circadian Rhythm Effects on Nail Growth With Aging

 - Thickness changes – nail plate thickness could increase or decrease in elderly

-Common Nail Disorders in the Elderly
+Common Nail Changes Disorders in Older People

 - Brittle nails – lower than normal water content and can result in rough nail plates, fragile and easily breakable nails, and nail splitting